hypn05/interview/interview.md

 | GET is the primary mechanism of information retrieval and the focus of almost all performance optimizations.

 | A payload within a GET request message has no defined semantics; sending a payload body on a GET request might cause some existing implementations to reject the request.

-### Rest
-* Representational start transter
-* Architec style
-* XML, JSON,
-* High Performance
-* Scalability
-* Flaxibility
-* A Restful service would use the normal HTTP verbs of GET, POST, PUT and DELETE for working with the required components Great for running multi ops(Limited connection, coding simplicity, caching)

 # HEE
 Explain dif between hashing, encoding, encryption – security benefits